 Going on a keto diet doesn’t mean you have to deprive yourself, especially when it comes to chocolate.
 There are plenty of keto chocolate options you can find available online, at the grocery store, or make in your own kitchen.
-We’ll show you the best chocolate options and give you some of our favorite recipes for decadent chocolate desserts.
+We’ll show you the best store bought chocolate options, homemade recipe, and give you some of our favorite recipes for decadent chocolate desserts.

 FREE PRINTABLE: Keto Food List

 Join 150,000 others to get a FREE keto food list and new recipes every week!

 - Reese’s Peanut Butter Cups – 23g carbs

 - Snickers – 35g carbs

 - Twix – 28g carbs

 That doesn’t even cover the fact that most of the chocolate bar’s carbs are coming from pure sugar.
 Most of these bars have on average 25 total carbs and anywhere from 16-30g of sugar a piece!
 That means there is around 6tsp of sugar a bar (aka 2 WHOLE TABLESPOONS!).
 Now that’s a recipe for type 2 diabetes!

 If you like making low carb recipes on your keto diet it makes sense to figure out what sweeteners are actually keto friendly.
 Before we dive into chocolate it’s important to know what sweeteners have the green light to use on keto so you aren’t consuming something made with a sweetener that knocks you out of ketosis.
 Here are some of the best sweeteners to have on a keto diet: